quiltdata/quilt/docs/advanced-features/tabulator.md

 In order to access Tabulator in open query mode, the caller must use a special workgroup, and have permissions to use that workgroup and access tabulator resources.
-Both of these are created by the Quilt stack, and are available in the "Resources" tab.
+For convenience, Quilt Stack provides a pre-configured workgroup and policy for open query -- they can be found in the stack outputs:

-1. Find the ARN for the Tabulator Open Query Policy, then copy that into the relevant IAM role.
+1. `TabulatorOpenQueryPolicyArn`: the ARN of the managed policy -- attach this to a relevant IAM role (or copy the statements to your own policy).

-2. Find the name of the Tabulator Open Query Workgroup, and configure your Athena client or connector to use that workgroup.
+2. `TabulatorOpenQueryWorkGroup`: the name of the workgroup -- configure your Athena client or connector to use that (or create your own with the same results output configuration).

 ![Tabulator Resources](../imgs/admin-tabulator-resources.png)